aden-uts/fundofc/README.md

 NOTE: Unlike the assignment, the group project is open ended.
 You are free to add your own features to the program as you see fit.
 You will not get a template source file.

  - Possible functions required:
- - Create User - SHould generate password and directory for upload.
+ - Create User - Should generate password and directory for upload.
  - Upload file
  - Sign out
  - Login